 NOMINATE A STUDENT

 During the unprecedented pandemic semester of Spring 2020, the PSAs developed three videos to share with patients at Ruby Memorial Hospital.
-This video inspires through the use of motivational quotes.
+This video inspires through the use of motivational quotations.

 PSAs in Cohort 2 become Certified Student Leaders awarded by WVU Student Engagement and Leadership (SEL).